Earth 2150: Factions

 Lunar Corporation: The LC is a faction of matriarchal pacifists who have colonized the Moon.
 They're descended from a private spaceflight company that combined idealism for space exploration with exorbitant wealth from selling off-planet habitation to the ultra-rich during the march to World War III.
-They cut themselves off from Earth with the outbreak of the war, and although the population's adjustment to hard labor was very bloody, by the time of the game they've established a harmonious and peaceable society that frankly has no business trying to fight a war.
+They cut themselves off from Earth with the outbreak of the war, and although the population's adjustment to physical labor involved a great deal of bloodshed, by the time of the game they've established a harmonious and peaceable society that frankly has no business trying to fight a war.

 LC units are typically fast and fragile, and the LC tends towards being mechanically unusual and the odd one out, for good and ill; this is a nation that both possesses technological superiority and fields it in converted civilian vehicles, with weapons derived from mining equipment.
 The LC treats electricity as a map-wide resource in the style of Command & Conquer: its factories and defensive lines aren't susceptible to losing nearby power plants or transmitters.
 On the other hand it uses solar power, and must charge batteries every day if it's to have power by night.
 LC mines double as processing buildings, fully automating resource production.
 LC buildings don't need a construction unit, they're lowered to any explored location on the map, allowing the LC to place mining operations, fortifications, etc. across impassable mountains or behind enemy lines with little warning, but buildings attacked in the air plummet to their doom.
 Without constructors the LC forgoes terrain manipulation: they alone cannot tunnel, build bridges, excavate or level out impassable trenches, or erect walls (LC laser fence posts are a poor substitute.)
-The LC doesn't use a navy as its ground units all hover on sea as on land, but without bridges they're left with the fraught prospect of amphibious beach landings.
+The LC has no navy as its ground units all hover on sea as on land, but without bridges they are left with the fraught prospect of amphibious beach landings.
 In the campaign the player leads the LC in battle as a UCS veteran sent over in an alien craft, the Fang, in exchange for an alliance.
 Although losing this one-of-a-kind unit means instant failure, the Fang's weapon is capable of easily decimating any opponent it comes across — that is, until its ammo runs out.